+To download the flyer click HERE.
 For more information on the Pre-ETS Program, contact Loria Hubbard Richardson or phone (615) 248-5878 extension 28 or visit Vocational Rehabilitation's website HERE.

 Job Club is a safe place where young adults and adults with disabilities who are working or want to work meet in Nashville the third Tuesday of every month to share their experiences and problem solve together.
 Job Club topics have included skill identification, turning hobbies into paid work, resume writing, dressing for success, interview skills, working with difficult bosses, customer and co-workers, and more.
-To learn more about Job Club, contact David Griffin.
+To learn more about Job Club, contact Dave Griffin.

 Employment Policy and Systems Advocacy

-The Arc Tennessee is actively involved in several taskforces, alliances, and other collaborations committed to improving employment outcomes for all people with IDD:
+The Arc Tennessee is actively involved in taskforces, alliances, and other collaborations committed to improving employment outcomes for all people with IDD: